As Vaping Illnesses Rise, Doctors Warn Of Possible 'Irreversible Damage' To Lungs

 WakeMed Hospital in Raleigh, N.C., has treated seven patients who became ill after vaping.
 "All of the patients we've seen here have improved," says Daniel Fox, a pulmonologist and critical care expert at WakeMed.
 "All have been able to leave the hospital," he says.

-Many of the patients were diagnosed with lipoid pneumonia which means that "oils or fats have entered the lung that should not be there," Fox explains.
+Many of the patients were diagnosed with lipoid pneumonia, which means that "oils or fats have entered the lung that should not be there," Fox explains.

-This is usually seen in elderly patients, related to choking or aspiration.
+This is usually seen in elderly patients and related to choking or aspiration.
 So Fox says it was a surprise to see this in younger patients.
-But, it adds up, given that different types of oils are used in vaping cartridges and other delivery devices.
+But it adds up, given that different types of oils are used in vaping cartridges and other delivery devices.

 Fox says it is not clear which substances or compounds in the vaping products are leading to harm.
-But, "when these substances enter the lungs it can cause a profound inflammatory reaction — that makes people really sick," Fox says.
+But "when these substances enter the lungs, it can cause a profound inflammatory reaction — that makes people really sick," Fox says.

 The patients will continue to be monitored.
-And Fox says, while it's unclear whether there are any long-term health impacts, acute lung illnesses like these can put people at risk.
+And Fox says that while it's unclear whether there are any long-term health effects, acute lung illnesses like these can put people at risk.

 "There is probably at least some irreversible damage that is done every time you have a significant inflammatory reaction within the lung tissue," Fox says.